Required Info for quoting End of Arm Tooling

 - All robots are designed for a specific size range of molding machine.

-Will the robot be securing both the runner and parts?
+Will the robot be securing both the runner and parts with the End of Arm Tool?

 - This helps us understand sequence and end of arm tooling requirements.